-Thermal Management is the ability to control the temperature of a system by means of technology based on thermodynamics and heat transfer.
-This is the most critical component in a solid state lighting LED product.
+Thermal Management is the ability to control the temperature of a system technology based on thermodynamics and heat transfer.
+This is the most critical component in a lighting LED product.
 While most people think that heat doesn’t matter with LED products (because they have touched an LED light bulb and realized it doesn’t get hot), nothing can be further from the truth.
-Heat is the biggest enemy with LED systems and there is a lot of heat that is generated from a LED light source.
+Heat is the biggest enemy with LED systems.

 Traditional lighting thrives in heat.
 From halogen to incandescent to metal halide, these technologies do better when they are hotter.
 LED is the opposite.
 If an LED product gets too hot, the LED diode (the small yellow dot you see on LED products where light comes out of, will die.